mrfelixwong/nano-agent/README.md

 7. **Q: Why not use LangChain/CrewAI/etc?**
    A: Frameworks hide the mechanics.
 Here you see exactly how agents work - no magic.

+## Multi-Step Reasoning: How Agents Chain Tools

+The agent can handle tasks requiring multiple sequential steps through its memory system:

+**Long-Term Goal**: The original task is included in every prompt, reminding the agent of its objective.

+**Short-Term Memory**: The `observation` variable updates after each tool call, telling the agent what just happened.

+**Example**: "How many days between Jan 1 and Mar 15 2024, and what's that times 2?"
+1. Step 1: Agent uses `date_calc` → gets "74 days"
+2. Step 2: Agent sees "I need to multiply 74 by 2"
+3. Step 3: Agent uses `calculator` with "74 * 2" → gets "148"
+4. Step 4: Agent returns final answer: "148"

+The agent maintains context across steps, enabling complex multi-tool workflows!

 ## What You'll Learn by Reading This Code